bsc-pm/ovni/doc/runtime/trace_spec.md

 The size of the events has been designed to be small, with 12 bytes per event when no payload is used.

+!!!
+Caution

-**Important:** The events are stored in disk following the endianness of the machine where they are generated.
+	The events are stored in disk following the endianness of the machine where they are generated.
 So a stream generated with a little endian machine would be different than on a big endian machine.
 We assume the same endiannes is used to write the trace at runtime and read it after, at the emulation process.

 The events are designed to be easily identified when looking at the raw stream in binary, as the MCV codes can be read as ASCII characters: